 A bill that would require some retailers without a physical location in Nebraska to collect and remit state sales and use tax stalled on final reading March 15.

-As introduced last session by Sen. Dan Watermeier of Syracuse, LB44 would apply to retailers outside the state if their sales to Nebraska purchasers exceeds a certain amount.
+As introduced last session by Sen. Dan Watermeier of Syracuse, LB44 would apply to retailers outside the state if their sales to Nebraska purchasers exceed a certain amount.

 As amended on select file, the bill would require a retailer that does not collect state sales or use tax to notify Nebraska purchasers that the tax is due and to send them an annual notice showing the total amount paid for taxable items.
 A non-collecting retailer also would be required to send an annual report to the state Department of Revenue showing the total amount paid for taxable items by Nebraska purchasers.